 The importance of tourism continues to grow.
 Since the 1980s an ever increasing number of Swiss have visited Australia, either as tourists or for language studies.
 Despite the strength of the Swiss franc there was an 8.2% increase in the number of Australian tourists coming to Switzerland in 2011, while in 2010 some 43,000 Swiss holidayed in Australia.

 The Swiss Australian Chamber of Commerce and Industry (SACCI) numbers over 250 members.

 Cooperation in the domain of education

 Australia is an important academic and scientific centre for Switzerland.
 The Swiss Australian Academic Network (SAAN) has established itself as an open, interactive organisation for the promotion of academic exchanges.
 Swiss constitute the second largest group of students of “English as a second language” students in Australia.

 Foreign scholars and artists from Australia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
 A trainee agreement enables young people from Australia to spend a limited period of time in Switzerland in order to acquire additional professional experience and to hone their language skills.

 Despite the great distance between the two countries contacts are very close, with frequent exchanges of cultural actors and many tours and exhibitions.

 Swiss nationals in Australia

-At the end of 2011 there were 23,378 Swiss living in Australia, of which 18,813 had dual nationality.
+At the end of 2011 there were 23,378 Swiss living in Australia.
 Australia is home to the third most important Swiss community overseas after the United States and Canada.